 The trick to saving time here is not being on the roads during peak traffic hours.

-Instead of leaving work at 5, and being stuck in traffic till 6:30, I’d rather just work until 6:30 and leave when there’s less people on the roads.
+Instead of leaving work at 5, and being stuck in traffic till 6:30, I’d rather just work until 6:30 and leave when there are fewer people on the road.
 Sometimes I used to take an hour of vacation time, and leave around 3:30 so I could beat the traffic home.
-Or instead of waiting through morning traffic, why not wake up extra early, get a quick gym session in, and then get to work before the 9am rush?
+Or instead of waiting through morning traffic, why not wake up extra early, get a quick gym session in, and then get to work before the 9 am rush?

 Whatever it takes to not waste 70 days of my life sitting idle on the road.